Updated March 4, 2019

-SolarWinds AppOptics APM is a Software-as-a-Service (SaaS)-delivered product that extends the application monitoring capabilities of SAM.
+SolarWinds AppOptics is a Software-as-a-Service (SaaS)-delivered product that extends the application monitoring capabilities of SAM.
 It delivers advanced performance metrics for IIS-based, .NET applications that are integrated into the SAM experience.

-You can use AppOptics APM with SAM to cross-reference application, server, and infrastructure metrics side-by-side in the same dashboard, and trace requests through your entire application and infrastructure.
-AppOptics APM also includes heat maps to isolate outliers and trends, which you can use to drill down to traces for root cause.
+You can use AppOptics with SAM to cross-reference application, server, and infrastructure metrics side-by-side in the same dashboard, and trace requests through your entire application and infrastructure.
+AppOptics also includes heat maps to isolate outliers and trends, which you can use to drill down to traces for root cause.

 Adding this extra layer of information to SAM enables you to:

 - Gain a code-level look into your AppInsight for IIS applications.

 - Monitor the performance of custom IIS-based, .NET applications.